digitc1/aadconsolidation/faq.md

 ### Is there any cost impact?

 No. There is no cost impact associated with the migration of your Azure subscription.
 The price list and fee will remain the same after the migration is completed.
+You might even have economies in case you want to purchase licenses (ex: Azure Active Directory P2) for users that used to be in two different tenants in the past (now you would need only one license as opposed to two).